NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1a_intro_aop_gee.md

 - If you have an error in your code, a red error message will show up in the Console (in the right panel), which tells you the line that failed.
 - Save your code frequently!
 If you try to leave your code while it is unsaved, you will be prompted that there are unsaved changes in the editor.

 When you Run the code above (by clicking on the **Run** above the code editor), you will notice that the lines of code become underlined in red, the same as you would see for a spelling error in most text editors.
-If you hover over each of the lines of codes, you will see a message pop up that says: "*variable_name* can be converted to an import record.
-Convert Ignore."
+If you hover over each of the lines of codes, you will see a message pop up that prompts you to Convert the variable into an import record.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/aop_import_record_popup.png">
 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/aop_import_record_popup.png" alt="GEE Import Record Popup."></a>
 </figure>

 If you click `Convert`, the line of code will disappear and the variable will be imported into your session directly, and will show up at the top of the code editor.
 Go ahead and convert the variables for all three lines of code, so you should see the following.
-Tip: if you type Ctrl-z, you can re-generate the line of code, and the variable will still show up in the imported variables at the top of the editor.
-Generally it is recommended to retain the code that reads in each variable, for reproducibility.
+Tip: if you type `Ctrl-z`, you can re-generate the line of code, and the variable will still show up in the imported variables at the top of the editor.
+It is recommended to retain the code that reads in each variable, for reproducibility.
 If you don't do this, and wish to share this code with someone else, or run the code outside of your current code editor, the imported variables will not be saved and any subsequent code referring to this variable will result in an error message.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/imported_sdr.png">